Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/assign-project-wide-actions.md

 # Assign an existing action asset as project-wide

-To assign an existing Actions Asset as project-wide, do one of the following:
+To assign an existing actions asset as project-wide, do one of the following:

 1. Go to **Edit** > **Project Settings** > **Input System Package**
 2. Drag the asset from your Project window into the **Project-wide Actions** field.